 - Visitors should display their hospital-issued security pass at all times while visiting.

 Please keep in mind that individuals under our care participate in treatment throughout the day.
 If a patient is engaged in a group activity, please return for your visit at a different time.

 The safety of the individuals under our care is our utmost priority.
-Therefore, we ask that all visitors check in with hospital staff upon arrival and allow them to inspect all packages and other items before the visit.
-Staff will need to check items such as cell phones or laptop computers, and anything a visitor may plan to give to a patient.
+Therefore, we ask that all visitors check in with hospital staff upon arrival and allow them to inspect all packages and other items before your visit.
+Visitors will be asked to store items not allowed on the unit, such as cell phones and laptops.
+Secured lockers are offered as a courtesy during visits.
 Please do not hesitate to ask a staff member if you are uncertain if an item is safe.
 What might be safe for your loved one might not be safe for others on the unit.

-Importantly, we ask that visitors refrain from giving any individual on the unit the following items as these can cause serious harm or injury on an inpatient psychiatric unit.
+Importantly, we ask that visitors refrain from giving any individual on the unit the following items, as these may cause serious harm or injury on an inpatient psychiatric unit:

-- Any devices that have the ability to record or photograph
+- All recording devices, including any electronics with the ability to record or photograph

 - Aerosol and soda cans

-- Belts, cords, ropes, straps, electric cords, and clothing with cord or strings (e.g., hoodie with string, sweatpants, or yoga pants, with strings)
+- Belts, cords, ropes, straps, electric cords, and clothing with cord or strings (i.e., hoodies, sweatpants, or yoga pants with strings)

-- Cigarettes, matches, lighters, tobacco, and any other smoking material
+- Cigarettes, matches, lighters, tobacco, vaping, and any other smoking material

 - Wire hangers